| Title: | Standard Methods for Use in Public Health Scotland |

 |

-indicates how wide each group should be. to
+and by indicates how wide each group should be. to stipulates

 the cut-off point at which all ages equal to or greater than this value